Krillh/Airzlinshire/Kingdoms/Monus Kingdom/Public Gov. Documents/Monus Official Document Types (00001.0).md

 It is necessary to document the various types of government documents and the number associated with them.

-- 00 - Law: an enforceable rule with consequences outlined.
+- 00 - Law: a specifically defined and enforceable rule with consequences outlined.
-- 01 - Regulation: a limitation put into place with consequences outlined.
+- 01 - Regulation: a heuristic limitation put into place with consequences outlined.
 - 02 - Guideline: a loose set of rules that promote something but are not enforceable.
 - 04 - Documentation: a description of something to reference.
 - 05 - Statement: a statement to the public by the government on some event or issue.